Scientists have discovered that some fattening foods may be as addictive as heroin and cocaine.

 What can I do to curb my food addiction?

-Like any other addiction, a food addiction requires intense intervention.
-Discuss your concerns with a doctor, who will likely prescribe a change in diet and counseling with behavioral therapies that can help you get your eating in check.
+Like any other addiction, a food addiction may require an intervention.
+Discuss your concerns with a doctor, who may recommend a change in diet and counseling with behavioral therapies to help you address any issues related to food.